aj-aura/darknova/README.md

 # 🌌 DarkNova

-**DarkNova** یک وب‌سایت تک‌صفحه‌ای شرکتی مدرن و واکنش‌گرا است که با طراحی مینیمال، استایل تیره (سیاه و زرد) و رابط کاربری حرفه‌ای، برای معرفی خدمات، محصولات یا تیم‌های استارتاپی/فناورانه مناسب می‌باشد.
+**DarkNova** DarkNova is a modern and responsive corporate single-page website with a minimal design, dark style (black and yellow), and professional user interface, suitable for introducing services, products, or startup/tech teams.

 ---

-## 🎨 ویژگی‌ها
+## 🎨 Features

-- طراحی تاریک با تم رنگی **سیاه و زرد**
+- Dark design with black and yellow color theme
-- ساختار تک‌صفحه‌ای (Single Page)
+- Single Page Structure
-- کاملاً ریسپانسیو (موبایل، تبلت و دسکتاپ)
+- Fully responsive (mobile, tablet and desktop)
-- انیمیشن‌های نرم و جذاب
+- Smooth and attractive animations
-- بخش‌های قابل تنظیم:
+- Customizable sections:
-  - معرفی شرکت
+  - Company introduction
-  - خدمات
+  - Services
-  - نمونه‌کارها / پروژه‌ها
+  - Portfolios / Projects
-  - تیم ما
+  - our team
-  - تماس با ما
+  - contact us

 ---

-## 🛠️ تکنولوژی‌ها
+## 🛠️ Technologies

 - HTML5 + CSS3
 - JavaScript